jvs/plzvm/README.md

   + For example, `--vram 256mb`.
   + The default value is 128mb.
 * `--sshport <port>`
-  + This specifies the port your Mac should forward to port 22 on your VM.
+  + This specifies the local port that you can use to access port 22 on your VM.
   + For example, `--sshport 2222` would let you use `ssh -p 2222 localhost` to ssh into your VM.
-  + (Or you could simply use `plzvm ssh <name>` to ssh into the VM.)
+  + (Or you could simply use `plzvm ssh <name>` to ssh into the VM, since names are often easier to remember than port numbers.)
   + If this argument is omitted, then **plzvm** does not create a forwarding rule for port 22.
+  + (Later, you can add rules using the `plzvm map` command, and remove them with the `plzvm unmap` command.)

 ## Examples